atozncoder/atozncoder.github.io/posts/nettyreloadablesslcertificate.md

 In addition more often than not security standards require for certificates to be reloaded periodically.
 To solve this some basic understanding of TLS handshake and Netty channel bootstrapping is required.

+Let’s begin…

 ## TLS/SSL handshake
-TLS use symetric encription to encrypt and decrypt traffic between client and server.
-When nagotiating the TLS session at some point client and server create the session key and use it for symetric encryption.
+TLS use symmetric encryption to encrypt and decrypt traffic between client and server.
+When negotiating the TLS session at some point client and server create the session key and use it for symmetric encryption.

 More details on how this handshake process works can be found in [What is a TLS handshake?](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/) article on Cloudflare.